github/site-policy/Policies/github-data-protection-addendum.md

 Except as limited by the Applicable Data Protection Laws, any claims brought under this Addendum will be subject to the terms of the Agreement regarding Limitations of Liability.

 ## Attachment 1 – The Standard Contractual Clauses (Processors)
-Execution of the applicable agreement by Customer includes execution of this Attachment 1 to the GitHub Data Protection Addendum, which is countersigned by GitHub, Inc. To opt out of the “Standard Contractual Clauses”, Customer must send the following information to GitHub in a written notice (under terms of the Customer’s volume licensing agreement):
+Execution of the applicable agreement by Customer includes execution of this Attachment 1 to the GitHub Data Protection Addendum, which is countersigned by GitHub, Inc.

-- the full legal name of the Customer and any Affiliate that is opting out;
--	a statement that Customer (or Affiliate) opts out of the Standard Contractual Clauses.

 In countries where regulatory approval is required for use of the Standard Contractual Clauses, the Standard Contractual Clauses cannot be relied upon under European Commission 2010/87/EU (of February 2010) to legitimize export of data from the country, unless Customer has the required regulatory approval.